educulture-edutech/educulture-test-api/README.md

 Returns the status of the mobile number and email address so as developer can propogate to

-1. login screen (if both isMobileVerifid is true and isEmailRegistered is true)
+1. login screen (everythhing is true)
-2. registration screen (if both isMobileVerified is false and isEmailRegistered is false)
+2. registration screen (isAccountRegistered is false)
-3. enter mobile number to verify OTP screen (if isEmailRegistered is true and isMobileVerified is false)
+3. verify OTP screen (isAccountVerified is false)

 - **URL**